 This highly focused team takes our value of customer safety seriously, from our headquarters in Seattle to our office in Krakow.

-5. We Use Encrypted Connections
+5. We Use the Latest Technologies

 We also conduct internal monitoring for our cloud services and software to shield them from viruses and hacking attempts.